josephsmithberger/XogotDocs/Documentation.docc/Manual/platform/android/android_plugin.md

     to the app's manifest which are preserved when the Godot Editor is updated, resolving a long standing issue with v1 Android plugins.
 ```

-1. Create a plugin.cfg.
+1. Create a `plugin.cfg`.
 This is an INI file with metadata about your plugin:

 ```
 [plugin]